Do you have a piece of clothing that you love, but it is too big? Do not throw it away. Instead, continue reading to learn how to shrink clothes.

 2. Boil enough water to cover the article of clothing.

 3. Gently pour the boiling water of the garment.
 Use protection, so you do not burn yourself.

 5. Remove the garment while it is still hot.

 7. Dry the garment in the dryer on high heat, unless it is wool.
 Check the garment periodically to check the size.
 If it is wool, leave it dry naturally.

 We hope you had fun learning how to shrink clothes!

 If you’ve followed one of the processes above, share with us your experience on our Facebook Page.
-And if you’re looking for more fun crafts, check out our article on Beautiful Simple Wall Paintings Ideas, Best Ink Stain Removers for Clothes and a lot more here.
+And if you’re looking for more fun crafts, check out our article on Beautiful Simple Wall Paintings Ideas, Best Ink Stain Removers for Clothes, Types of Waterproof Fabrics and a lot more here.

 Shrinking clothes is an easy process.
 You just need to know the proper technique.
 If the garment does not shrink enough the first time, you may need to repeat this process.

 When doing your laundry, you usually want to prevent shrinkage.
 But there are some times when knowing how to shrink clothes can be beneficial.